Karen’s All Natural Smoky Apricot-Tomato Barbecue Sauce

 - Serve warm – it’s nice that way, or refrigerate in a glass air- tight container.
 Will say fresh for up to one month – yes, you can freeze some – or “can” in ball jars for longer shelf stable storage.

-* with concerns about gmo’s and processing of oils, use a vegetable oil which has not been chemically treated, this is called “expeller pressed”.
+* With concerns about gmo’s and processing of oils, use a vegetable oil which has not been chemically treated, this is called “expeller pressed”.

 This recipe may not be reproduced without the consent of its author, Karen Sheer.